recom3/recon_maps/README.md

 Version 2 (Snow2 / recon):
 Uses OSM tiles

-(1) Valid POI for version 1 maps are, have to be stored in field GRMN_TYPE:
+(1) Valid trail and POI for version 1 maps are, have to be stored in field GRMN_TYPE:

 "GREEN_TRAIL"
 "GREEN_TRUNK"